EarlyHints/earlyhints.github.io/_posts/2025-12-14-Go-merlin-evasion.md

 ```
 {: .nolineno }

-This removes all readable strings and shrinks our executable to about 40% however there is a major drawback - on VirusTotal we are now flagged by 24 vendors...
+This removes all readable strings and shrinks our executable to about 40% however there is a major drawback... on VirusTotal we are now flagged by 24 vendors.
-This is because UPX is inherently suspicious and often used by malicious actors so it raised a lot of red flags.
+This is because UPX is inherently suspicious and often used by malicious actors so it rightly raised a lot of red flags.

 ## Signing
 We have effectively reached the goal we set out, namely to improve OPSEC by obfuscating our Merlin executable buttt getting flagged by 17 vendors seems like too many...